neverfap-deluxe/nfd-api/content/practices/UOJ--P--the-odd-judge-out.md

   categories: [ "uncondition-over-judgement" ]
   # image: "/images/face.jpg"
   slug: "the-odd-judge-out"

+  what: "Better understand why we do, and do not make judgements."
+  how: "."
+  when: "."
+  duration: "."

 ---

 A lot of people find this exercise super useful, because it can help us identify our biases much easier than trying to identify those biases directly.